domoinc/kube-valet/README.md

 #### Resolving a Self-Initialization Stalemate

-If the initializerconfiguration as already been created, or if all of the kube-valet pods ever get deleted at the same time, The kube-valet member pods must be manually initialized by editing them and removing `.metadata.initializers` list or with the following command:
+If the initializerconfiguration has already been created, or if all of the kube-valet pods ever get deleted at the same time, The kube-valet member pods must be manually initialized by editing them and removing `.metadata.initializers` list or with the following command:

 ```bash
 kubectl --namespace=kube-system get po --include-uninitialized -l k8s-app=kube-valet -o name | xargs -n1 kubectl --namespace=kube-system patch --type=json -p='[{"op":"remove","path":"/metadata/initializers/pending/0"}]'